arnoldle/phplist-plugin-submitByMailPlugin/README.md

 A Late Update

-May 8, 2015
+May 10, 2015
-Development of this plugin is continuing.
-Code development is very nearly complete at this point, although nothing has yet been added to the Github repository.
+Code development is now complete at this point, but there has been no significant testing done.
+The plugin is NOT READY FOR USE, the code is available here for inspection.

 Current target dates

-May 15: complete writing the code and begin testing.

 June 15: complete local testing.

-June 30: issue the first release through Github.
+June 30: publicize the first release.

 After June 30: deal with issues reported by early adopters.